harrietrc/loadimpact-docs/jekyll/_v4/integrations/azure-devops-integration.md

 ![]({{ site.baseurl }}/assets/img/v4/integrations/azure-devops-integration/08.png)

 If you see the above screen, congrats!
-You now know how to set up a GitHub project CI build to run on Azure Pipelines and use Load Impact for load testing!
+You now know how to set up a GitHub project CI build to run on Azure Pipelines and use LoadImpact for load testing!

 ## k6 cloud run

-k6 can also be used to execute tests directly on the Load Impact's cloud service.
+k6 can also be used to execute tests directly on the LoadImpact's cloud service.
 This enables you to geographically distribute the origin of your load and not worry about maintaining any load generators.

 Our test script is nearly identical to the one presented above, with a small change to our options section.
 We have now defined to run our load test from two datacenters (Ashburn and Dublin).
 For a list of all available Load Zones from which a load test can be run refer to [this article]({{ site.baseurl }}/4.0/test-running/cloud-execution/#load-zones).